-Assisted reading: word study to text level correspondence, pacing, collecting accuracy and rate data as a guide to moving up or moving laterally in text level, echo and partner reading as support
+Assisted reading: word study to book level correspondence, pacing, collecting accuracy and rate data as a guide to moving up or moving laterally in text level, using rate and accuracy data to pace groups that are struggling or excelling in a specific text level, echo and partner reading as support, when to shift group membership.

-Fluency development: rereading texts as a way to build fluency, prosody echo reading as a way to build appropriate expression and facilitate comprehension, using knowledge of orthography and reading development to decide which prompt to use when students struggle with unfamiliar words
+Fluency work: rereading texts as a way to build fluency, prosody echo reading as a way to build appropriate expression and facilitate comprehension, using knowledge of orthography and reading development to decide which prompt to use when students struggle with unfamiliar words.